apache/ignite-3/modules/transactions/README.md

 Coordinators are responsible for id assignment, tx mapping and failover handling if some nodes from tx topology have failed.
 Knows full tx topology just before committing.

+# Transaction id and timestamp
+Transaction is identified by UUID and incorporates timestamp.

 # Deadlock prevention
+Deadlock detection is not an option due to huge computation resources requirement and no real-time guaranties.
+This functionality is provided by LockManager and implementations of DeadlockPreventionPolicy.
+Default implementation is WAIT_DIE policy, but other policies are possible, for example NO_WAIT, TIMEOUT_WAIT, WOUND_WAIT.
 Deadlock prevention in WAIT_DIE mode (described in details in <sup id="a2">[2](#f2)</sup>)- uses tx priorities to decide which tx should be restarted.
 Each transaction is assigned a unique globally comparable timestamp (for example UUID), which defines tx priority.
-If T1 has lower priority when T2 (T1 is younger) it can wait for lock, otherwise it's restarted keeping it's timestamp. committing transaction can't be restarted.
+If T1 has higher priority when T2 (T1 is older) it can wait for lock, otherwise it's restarted keeping it's timestamp. committing transaction can't be restarted.
-Deadlock detection is not an option due to huge computation resources requirement and no real-time guaranties.
-This functionality should be implemented by LockManager.

 # Tx metadata
 Each node maintains a persistent tx map: